 Perry’s business and industry ties weren’t limited to energy, either.
 In 2016, Perry joined the board of Celltex Therapeutics, a stem cell company through which he had previously undergone “experimental back surgery.”
 The company was founded by David G. Eller, a Perry donor, and had moved its operations to Mexico in 2013.
 But a 2017 Texas law could open the door for the company to again provide treatment in the U.S. After resigning from the Celltex board and recusing himself from matters related to the company, Perry’s wife joined the board.

-In November 2019, Perry resigned to be replaced by his deputy, Dan Brouillette, who has been involved in many of the administration’s more controversial energy policies.
-But even with Perry out, American Oversight will continue to investigate the role special or private interests may have played in the administration’s energy policy.
+In November 2019, Perry resigned to be replaced by his deputy, Dan Brouillette, who had been involved in many of the administration’s more controversial energy policies.
+But even with Perry out, American Oversight continued to investigate the role special or private interests may have played in the administration’s energy policy.